waterbycounty

 What is the water quality in Roanoke city, Virginia?

 Roanoke city, Virginia has a drinking-water quality grade of N/A with a score of N/A/100, based on EPA SDWIS compliance data.
 Compliance data is currently unavailable.
-Watershed health, monitoring records, and live streamflow are reported separately on this page.
+Watershed health, monitoring records, and streamflow snapshots are reported separately on this page.

 Are there any water violations in Roanoke city?